lucianpls/mod_retile/README.md

 Requires apache httpd, libapr-1, libjpeg, libpng and zlib to be available for linking and at runtime.
 In linux this means the runtime and the development packages have to be installed.
 In windows, the header files are expected to be in the zlib, png and jpeg subfolders in the same directory as the project files, and the httpd and apr in /Apache24/include.
-The libraries for all the above packages should be in the \Apache24\lib and \Apache24\bin.
+The libraries for all the above packages should be available in \Apache24\lib and \Apache24\bin.

 # Usage